Los Angeles Dodgers: American League

+The Angels and Yankees are American League clubs.
+The Dodgers meet them during the regular season in interleague play, and have faced the Yankees in the World Series.

 Los Angeles Angels

-This rivalry refers to a series of games played with the Los Angeles Angels.
-The Freeway Series takes its name from the massive freeway system in the greater Los Angeles metropolitan area, the home of both teams; one could travel from one team's stadium to the other simply by traveling along Interstate 5.
+The Dodgers' meetings with the Los Angeles Angels are known as the Freeway Series.
+The name comes from the freeway system in the greater Los Angeles metropolitan area, the home of both teams; one could travel from one team's stadium to the other simply by traveling along Interstate 5.
 The term is akin to Subway Series, a term for meetings between New York City baseball teams.
 The term Freeway Series also inspired the official name of the region's NHL rivalry: the Freeway Face-Off.
+The clubs have met only in interleague play, and through the 2025 season the Angels led the series 81–73.

 Animosity between the team's fanbases grew in 2005, when the Angels' new team owner Arte Moreno changed the name of his ball club from the 'Anaheim Angels', to the 'Los Angeles Angels of Anaheim'.
-Since the city of Anaheim is roughly 30 miles from Downtown Los Angeles, the Angels franchise was ridiculed throughout the league for the contradictory name, especially by Dodgers owner Frank McCourt, who filed a formal complaint to commissioner Bud Selig.
-After the complaint was denied, McCourt ordered a t-shirt reading "The Los Angeles Dodgers of Los Angeles", which remains popular among fans to this day.
+Since the city of Anaheim is roughly 30 miles from Downtown Los Angeles, the Angels franchise was ridiculed throughout the league for the contradictory name.
+The city of Anaheim sued the Angels for breach of their stadium lease, and Dodgers owner Frank McCourt said that "true Angelenos really know who their team is, and they bleed Dodger blue", though he added that the Dodgers had no plans to join the suit.
+The club instead sold merchandise reading "The Los Angeles Dodgers of Los Angeles" and trademarked the phrase.